boypu123/ASLSpellingGame/README.md

 Sadly, there are still many sign languages that do not have a lot of publicly available datasets.

 ## Methodology
-We used Edge Impulse, a low code online machine learning platform, to build a machine learning model that can recognize the basic alphabet gestures of American Sign Language.
-We used MobileNet V2 96x96 0.25 because it has the most outstanding performance, ensuring that the model is not overfitting while maintaining the accuracy. <br>
+We used Edge Impulse, a low-code online machine-learning platform, to build a machine-learning model that can recognize the basic alphabet gestures of American Sign Language.
+We used MobileNet V2 96x96 0.25 because it has the most outstanding performance, ensuring that the model is not overfitting while maintaining accuracy. <br>

-We exported this model and connects it with Node.js to build a web application. <br>
+We exported this model and connected it with Node.js to build a web application. <br>

 Then, we used Vue to build the frontend interface. <br>